bbgit/bbgit.github.io/README.md

-### Conditions as of March 4, 2025 at 2:49:07 AM CST
+### Conditions as of March 4, 2025 at 2:54:26 AM CST

 Temperature: 34.30 &deg;F

 Feels like: 34.30 &deg;F

-Humidity: 88%
+Humidity: 89%

-Wind Direction: NNE
+Wind Direction: WSW

 Windspeed: 0.0 mph